Syed-A-Naqvi/sample_jupyter_book/README.md

 }
 ```

-### Portfolio Setup (To Be Implemented)
+### Portfolio Workflow

-Your portfolio repository should:
+The portfolio repository:

-1. Listen for the `project-updated` repository dispatch event
+1. Listens for the `project-updated` repository dispatch event
-2. Extract the metadata payload
+2. Extracts the metadata payload
-3. Update the portfolio project gallery
+3. Uses metadata to update the portfolio project gallery
-4. Regenerate the portfolio website

-**Note:** The portfolio listener implementation is currently in development.
-The dispatch mechanism will use GitHub's repository dispatch API to trigger updates.
+4. Deploy's to github pages

 ---